6 Ways to Build a Retirement Nest Egg as a Texas School Employee

 “If you don’t feel that you have the time or the knowledge to guide your investments on your own, the next step might be to discuss your retirement planning needs with an investment professional,” said Eldridge.
 “Consider talking through what you currently contribute to TRS as well as other potential ways you might build your retirement funds over time.
 The more information about a client we have to work with, the better we’re able to help you puzzle through which options might work best.”

-Finding a financial advisor whom you can trust6 — and one who understands the unique challenges of being a public school employee — can help you grow more confident.
+Finding a financial advisor whom you can trust6 — and one who understands the unique challenges of being a public school employee — may help you grow more confident.

 "My role is to reach out to school employees, so they know the services and investments that are available to them, whether they start a new account or rollover an account," Eldridge explained.
 “I really am here to help.”